 The charts below shows all Fitbit features by device model, plus prices.
 Click on the image to expand on desktop.

 Here's what Fitbit tels you about each.
 Click for a larger view on desktop.

-Here's how Fitbit list each of the new trackers' special features, starting with the Charge:
+Here's how Fitbit list each of the trackers' special features, starting with the Flex:

 Next, the Charge HR features:

 Fitbit improvements: skin allergies and better clasp